OpenEvalProject/evals/manuscripts/elife-102765/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/102765/elife-102765-fig4-v1.jpg)

 **Figure 4.:** Shown are SDS-PAGE time course (A, B) and LC-MS analyses (C) of αHER2 (human epidermal growth factor receptor 2) antibody conjugations.
 The αHER2 heavy (HC) and light chains (LC) were produced with a C-terminal Connectase recognition sequence and a Streptavidin tag (HC-Strep, LC-Strep).
 In the reactions (25 µM αHER2 (100 µM subunits), 0.033 eq.
 Connectase, 0.066 eq.
 BcPAP, 22°C), the Streptavidin tag is replaced by Ubiquitin (A; 1 eq.) or a shorter peptide (B; 1 eq.).
 A densitometric quantification of the product bands relative to the educt bands is shown below the gels.
 For the calculation, the BcPAP density in the control lane (Cntrl) Subtracted from the combined LC-Strep/BcPAP band.
-The LC-MS analyses (C) show the assemblies in the unconjugated antibody sample (top panel) and a shift of the detected masses, consistent with a near-complete conjugation to peptide (middle panel) or ubiquitin (lower panel).Figure 4—source data 1.Figure 4—source data 2.Figure 4—source data 3.
+The LC-MS analyses (C) show the assemblies in the unconjugated antibody sample (top panel) and a shift of the detected masses, consistent with a near-complete conjugation to peptide (middle panel) or ubiquitin (lower panel).

 ![Figure 5.](https://cdn.elifesciences.org/articles/102765/elife-102765-fig5-v1.jpg)

 **Figure 5.:** Shown are SDS-PAGE time course analyses of a Ubiquitin cyclization reaction.
 The employed Ubiquitin substrate was produced with both an N-terminal (AGAFADPLVVEI) and a C-terminal (ELASKDPGAFDADPLVVEI) Connectase recognition sequence.
 This allows the formation of linear (L1 - L4, formed by 1–4 Ubiquitin proteins) polymers, which are observed in the early stages of the time course.
 The N-terminus of a given polymer can be fused to its C-terminus, resulting in cyclic assemblies (C2 - C6, formed by 2–6 Ubiquitin proteins), which present the end product of the reaction.
 A lower substrate concentration (A, 10 µM) results in smaller assemblies, and a higher substrate concentration results in larger assemblies (B, 100 µM).
 The assignment of the gel bands is consistent with LC-MS data (below the gels).
 The plots were normalized to the most intense Ubiquitin signal (Ub-C2); the BcPAP peaks are more intense (>100%), despite its relatively low abundance.
-The molecular masses of the ubiquitin assemblies are 13 kDa (L1), 24 kDa (L2), 34 kDa (L3), 45 kDa (L4), 21 kDa (C2), 32 kDa (C3), 43 kDa (C4), 53 kDa (C5), and 64 kDa (C6).Figure 5—source data 1.Figure 5—source data 2.Figure 5—source data 3.
+The molecular masses of the ubiquitin assemblies are 13 kDa (L1), 24 kDa (L2), 34 kDa (L3), 45 kDa (L4), 21 kDa (C2), 32 kDa (C3), 43 kDa (C4), 53 kDa (C5), and 64 kDa (C6).

 Finally, we tested the effect of serine-, cysteine-, or metalloprotease inhibitors on the reaction.
 Connectase is not a protease (Fuchs et al., 2021) and therefore unaffected by these substances (Appendix 1—figure 4).
 However, the equilibrium shift associated with BcPAP activity could be suppressed with the serine protease inhibitors PMSF and AEBSF (Appendix 1—figure 4).
 These results contrast with previous studies, where BcPAP was found to be more susceptible to cysteine protease inhibitors (Kitazono et al., 1992).
 They are, however, consistent with the classification of BcPAP as a serine protease (Kitazono et al., 1994).

-## Homogeneous antibody conjugates
+### Homogeneous antibody conjugates

 Antibodies are the most relevant protein conjugation target (Beck et al., 2017).
 Many applications require their conjugation to spacious payload molecules (e.g. horseradish peroxidase) and/or to a defined number of molecules.
 This number, also known as drug: antibody ratio, is used as a benchmark for several specialized techniques.
 Of these, formyl-glycine insertion (Liu et al., 2019) (Catalent), sugar engineering (Wijdeven et al., 2022; Mersana), cysteine engineering (Sadowsky et al., 2017; Genentech), the introduction of unnatural amino acids (Zimmerman et al., 2014; Sutro), and Sortase-mediated conjugations (Gebleux et al., 2012; NBE) all find commercial use.
 Each of these approaches has its advantages and disadvantages.
 One problem is that even a relatively high conjugation ratio of 90% on each antibody chain leads to a desired drug: antibody ratio of 4 in only 66% of all HC2LC2 antibodies, as each antibody chain is modified separately.
 The completely labeled antibodies are hard to separate from the partially labeled antibodies and side reactions can further complicate the process.